 1. Activities with fractions your students will love: Candy Heart Fractions

 This one is a classic!
-Grab a bag of candy hearts and have your students sort them by color or even message.
+Grab a bag of candy hearts and have your students sort them by color or message.
 Students can identify the fractional parts of each color or message.
-Then students can compare the fractions or find equivalent fractions with the candy hearts.
-Such a fun and engaging way to practice fractions!
+Then,, students can compare the fractions or find equivalent fractions with the candy hearts.
+This is such a fun and engaging way to practice fractions!

 2. Activities with fractions your students will love: Fraction Valentine Cards

 Get festive by creating valentines using fraction art.
-Dividing die-cut circles into fractional pieces and creating valentine cards for classmates is a wonderful way to practice fractions.
+Dividing die-cut circles into fractional pieces and creating Valentine cards for classmates is a beautiful way to practice fractions.
 All you need is to provide a variety of colorful die-cut circles and art supplies.
-Then students will need to use a simple measuring tool, such as a ruler, to divide the circle into equal parts.
-Once the circle is divided, students can then use their fraction skills to create valentine cards for their classmates.
+Then, students must use a simple measuring tool, such as a ruler, to divide the circle into equal parts.
+Once the circle is divided, students can use their fraction skills to create Valentine cards for their classmates.

-This activity is a great way to review basic fraction concepts, and it can also be used to introduce more advanced concepts, such as mixed numbers and improper fractions.
-So get out those art supplies and start creating some beautiful Valentine’s Day cards!
+This activity is a great way to review basic fraction concepts and introduce more advanced concepts, such as mixed numbers and improper fractions.
+So get out those art supplies and create beautiful Valentine’s Day cards!

 3. Activities with fractions your students will love: Valentine’s Day Color by Number

-Time to break out the pink and red crayons and celebrate Valentine’s Day!
+It’s time to break out the pink and red crayons and celebrate Valentine’s Day!
 Why not add a little color to your activities with fractions?
-This Valentine’s Day color by number activity reviews comparing fractions and finding equivalent fractions, two concepts that can be tricky for students to wrap their heads around.
-But with this engaging activity, they’ll be reviewing the material in a fun and memorable way.
+This Valentine’s Day color-by-number activity reviews comparing fractions and finding equivalent fractions, two concepts that can be tricky for students to grasp.
+But with this engaging activity, they’ll review the material in a fun and memorable way.
 Plus, they’ll get to flex their creative muscles as they color in the picture.

 4. Activities with fractions your students will love: Valentine’s Day Bake-Off

-Chocolate is a signature Valentine’s Day treat and making brownies is a delicious way to learn about fractions!
+Chocolate is a signature Valentine’s Day treat, and making brownies is a delicious way to learn fractions!
 Start by creating equations for the measurements in your brownie recipe.
-For example, if the recipe calls for 1/2 cup of flour, you could write an equation like this: 2 ¼ – 1 ¾.
-Then have students solve the equations and use the measurements to make the brownies.
-Once all of the brownies have been mixed up, have parent volunteers bake the brownies and bring them back into the classroom.
+For example, if the recipe calls for 1/2 cup of flour, you could write an equation like 2 ¼ – 1 ¾.
+Then, have students solve the equations and use the measurements to make the brownies.
+Once the brownies have been mixed up, have parent volunteers bake them and bring them back into the classroom.
 Once your students bite into their brownies, they will know whether or not they solved their equations correctly.
 Talk about extra motivation to double-check your work!
 (Be sure to follow your school guidelines regarding food in the classroom.)

 5. Activities with fractions your students will love: Cupid’s Fraction Factory Math Project